jiffy-jobs/jiffy-jobs.github.io/index.md

 I am currently a sophmore majoring in Computer Science at the University of Hawaii at Manoa.
 I am considering pursuing a career in web development or computer programming.
 I have not had prior coding experience.
 My goal is to become more familiar with React so that eventually, using React becomes more intuitive.
 I also aim to understand the process behind creating a website better instead of just memorizing code.

 <h3> Alexander Wong </h3>
+I am currently a Junior majoring in computer science.
+I am not sure what field I want to go into yet but programming either a website or application sounds interesting to me.
+I like to design so hopefully through this project I am able to improve my skills in both layouts and coding.

 <h3> Joel Sikkink </h3>